geeksville/framework-portduino/README.md

 # Portduino

-This is an 'alpha level' attempt to port the Arduino API so that it can run on top of Linux (and other desktop operating systems).
+This is an attempt to port the Arduino API so that it can run on top of Linux (and other desktop operating systems).
 This is to facilitate the following use-cases:

 - You can run code originally intended to arduino like environments (nrf52, esp32, avr etc...) without modification as 'user-space' applications.
 Those applications can talk to real SPI, I2C, GPIO, serial, wifi on your linux device using the 'standard' arduino APIs.
 Many libraries/projects from platformio 'just work'.
 Though of course the underlying OS is not an RTOS and hard-real-time constraints may get a bit fuzzy. ;-)
 - You can debug/develop on a desktop OS where often the debugging environment is more forgiving and the compile/load/debug workflow is quite fast.
 - You can run with all devices simulated (for automated integration testing or simulation) or some/all of the 'devices' connected to real hardware.

-We've been using this project successfully on a fairly sizable & popular [platformio](https://platformio.org/) project ([meshtastic](https://github.com/meshtastic/)) for the last several months.
+We've been using this project successfully on a fairly sizable & popular [Platformio](https://platformio.org/) project ([Meshtastic](https://github.com/meshtastic/)) for the last several months.
 We use it both for our continuous integration tests (where we run our device software through crude simulated tests in github actions) and to support Meshtastic on linux for the Pine64 Lora USB dongle.

 ## Description